httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The default value of the incremental parameter is false (`0`).

-If a client makes concurrent requests with the incremental parameter set to false, there is no benefit serving responses with the same urgency in parallel because the client is not going to process those responses incrementally.
+If a client makes concurrent requests with the incremental parameter set to false, there is no benefit serving responses with the same urgency concurrently because the client is not going to process those responses incrementally.
 Serving non-incremental responses with the same urgency one by one, in the order in which those requests were generated is considered to be the best strategy.

-If a client makes concurrent requests with the incremental parameter set to true, serving requests with the same urgency in parallel might be beneficial.
+If a client makes concurrent requests with the incremental parameter set to true, serving requests with the same urgency concurrently might be beneficial.
 Doing this distributes the connection bandwidth, meaning that responses take longer to complete.
 Incremental delivery is most useful where multiple partial responses might provide some value to clients ahead of a